NEXT COMPETITION:

 Volunteers and Rider Participation at events

 As seems to be the message from all dressage clubs these days – the NCEC committee cannot run training/comp days without the help of volunteers and rider participation in various small roles – it’s just not possible with a small committee – so, as a condition of entry, we ask that all riders (or a nominated person) who enter NCEC events are available to do some volunteering at the event.
 We will do our best to make volunteer shifts as short and painless as possible, so that we can all can enjoy the day.
-Roles include gear check, warm-up arena steward, set up and pull down of arenas as indicated on Nominate entry.
+Roles include gear check, warm-up arena steward, set up and pull down of arenas.